 Types of Soil in India – Mountain Soil

-These soils have less developed soil profile and mainly found in the valleys and hill slopes of Himalayas.
-These soils are immature and dark brown in colour.
-This soil has very low humus and it is acidic in nature.
+These soils have less developed soil profile and are mainly found in the valleys and hill slopes of Himalayas.
+These soils are immature and dark brown.
+This soil has very low humus and it is acidic.
 The orchards, fodder, legumes are grown in this soil.

 Types of Soil in India – Red and Black Soil

-These are developed over the granite, gneiss and quartzite of Precambrian and Archean era.
+These are developed over the granite, gneiss, and quartzite of the Precambrian and Archean era.
 This soil performs well if irrigated.
-Generally, this soil has very less productivity.
+Generally, this soil has very little productivity.